farcasterxyz/docs/docs/reference/frames/spec.md

 3. Button with `post_redirect` action must be visually marked to users.
 4. Text inputs must be displayed above the buttons and below the image.
 5. Text input labels must be shown above or inside the text input.

-A user may click any of the buttons in the Frame.
-When this happens, apps must:
+6. Apps must respect the aspect ratio set in the `fc:frame:input:text` property.

+If the button is a `mint` action, the following rules also apply:

+1. Must validate that a [CAIP-10](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-10.md) URL is present in the `target` property.
+2. Must display the item as an NFT, if all the properties are valid.

+### Handling Clicks

+If the button clicked is a `post` or `post_redirect`, apps must:

 1. Construct a Frame Signature Packet.
+2. POST the packet to `fc:frame:button:$idx:action:target` if present
+3. POST the packet to `fc:frame:post_url` if target was not present.
-2. POST the packet to the `post_url` if present, and the cast's embed URL otherwise.
+4. POST the packet to or the frame's embed URL if neither target nor action were present.
-3. Wait at least 5 seconds for a response from the frame server.
+5. Wait at least 5 seconds for a response from the frame server.

+If the button clicked is a `mint`, apps should:

+1. Allow the user to mint the NFT or open an external page that allows this functionality.

+### Handling Responses

 Applications will receive responses from frame servers after a POST request is submitted.
 The following rules apply to the handling of these responses:

-1. If the button was a `post` button, treat all non-200 responses as errors.
+1. If the button action was `post`, treat all non-200 responses as errors.
-2. If the button was a `post_redirect` button, treat all non-30X responses as errors.
+2. If the button action was `post_redirect`, treat all non-30X responses as errors.
-3. If handling a 30X response, apps must redirect the user to the Location header url.
+3. If handling a 30X response, apps must redirect the user to the url location value.
 4. If handling a 30X response, apps must ensure the url starts with `http://` or `https://`.
 5. If handling a 30X response, warn the user before directing them to an untrusted site.